MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-use-pgdiskann.md

 ms.service: azure-database-postgresql
 ms.subservice: flexible-server
 ms.topic: overview
-# customer intent: As a user, I want to understand the overview and use cases of the diskann extension for Azure Database for PostgreSQL - Flexible Server.
+# customer intent: As a user, I want to understand the overview and how to use diskann extension for Azure Database for PostgreSQL - Flexible Server.
 ---

 # How to enable and use diskann extension for Azure Database for PostgreSQL - Flexible Server (Preview)

 DiskANN is a scalable approximate nearest neighbor search algorithm designed for efficient vector search at any scale.
 It offers high recall, high queries per second (QPS), and low query latency even for billion-point datasets.
 This makes it a powerful tool for handling large volumes of data.
 [Learn more about DiskANN from Microsoft](https://www.microsoft.com/en-us/research/project/project-akupara-approximate-nearest-neighbor-search-for-large-scale-semantic-search/)

 The `pg_diskann` extension for Azure Database for PostgreSQL flexible server adds support for using the DiskANN for efficient vectors indexing and searching.